aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-pdf/_index.md

 ## Use Aspose.Cells Cloud SDKs

 Using the SDK is the fastest way to develop, as it abstracts away low‑level details, allowing you to convert a chart to a PDF file with minimal code.
-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs.
+Code examples are pinned to SDK v1.2.0 (released 2024-05).

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}